percy/percy-storybook/README.md

 Options:
-  -i, --include <pattern>            Pattern matching story names to include in snapshots -e, --exclude <pattern>            Pattern matching story names to exclude from snapshots
+  -i, --include <pattern>            Pattern matching story names to include in snapshots -e, --exclude <pattern>            Pattern matching story names to exclude from snapshots --shard-count <number>             Number of shards to split snapshots into --shard-size <number>              Size of each shard to split snapshots into --shard-index <index>              Index of the shard to take snapshots of --partial                          Marks the build as a partial build

 Percy options:
   -c, --config <file>                Config file path